ArenKDesai/Aren-s-Notes/Intro to Algorithms/Intractability.md

 # NP
 Non-deterministic Polynomial.
 A deterministic algorithm is an algorithm where the execution path is completely determined by the input.
-Non-determinism allows for exploring multiple execution paths simultaniously, similar to randomness,
+Non-determinism allows for exploring multiple execution paths simultaneously, similar to randomness.

 ### Efficient Certification
 This is an algorithm that checks if a solution exists in polynomial time.